 Electric Home Technologies

-To advance energy efficiency and transition home energy use to more sustainable sources, many home technologies are being electrified.
-Home appliances such as furnaces, water heaters and stoves are traditionally powered by fossil fuels.
-Now there are newer, energy-efficient technologies available that utilize electricity powered by a greener grid, allowing you to reduce your carbon footprint.
+To advance energy efficiency and transition home energy use to more sustainable sources, many household appliances, such as furnaces, water heaters and stoves, are being electrified.
+New, energy-efficient technologies are available that utilize electricity powered by a greener grid, allowing you to reduce your carbon footprint.

 Home heating and cooling